List of current champions in Lucha Libre AAA Worldwide: Tag team

 The AAA World Mixed Tag Team Championship is for teams consisting of one male and one female wrestler.
-The current champions are the Los Vipers (Arez and Chik Tormenta), They defeated former champions Lady Maravilla and Villano III Jr. at AAA TV-Taping on October 11, 2021.
+The current champions are Chelsea Green and Ethan Page, who are in their first reign as a team and individually.
+They defeated previous champions La Hiedra and Mr. Iguana at Alianzas on November 2, 2025.

 Women

-There is one championship contested for female wrestlers (promoted as their Reinas del Ring division), Taya Valkyrie is the current champion, she defeated former champion Deonna Purrazzo at Rebellion on April 23, 2022.
+There is one championship contested for female wrestlers (promoted as their Reinas del Ring division), known as the AAA Reina de Reinas Champion.
+Flammer is the current champion.
+She defeated Taya at Triplemanía XXXII: Mexico City on August 12, 2023.